Church of St Thomas of Canterbury and the English Martyrs, Preston: 21st century

-In 2012, the presbytery adjacent to the church was sold to L'Arche a nearby charity that houses communities for those with learning disabilities.
+In 2012, the presbytery adjacent to the church became home to L'Arche a nearby charity that houses communities for those with learning disabilities.
 The furniture and paintings in the house were auctioned off, including Gothic style furniture from the time of the church's construction in the 1860s and 1880s.
 The auction also featured a selection of oil paintings on canvas depicting martyrs, saints and other religious scenes, six watercolour scenes by Preston artist Edwin Beattie, brass candlesticks and ornamental crucifixes.

-On 11 July 2017, the Bishop of Lancaster, Michael Campbell announced that the church and parish would be entrusted to the care of the Institute of Christ the King Sovereign Priest.
+On 11 July 2017, the Bishop of Lancaster, Michael Campbell announced that the church would be entrusted to the care of the Institute of Christ the King Sovereign Priest.
 The Institute have also been administering St Walburge's Church in Preston since 2014.
+The Institute of Christ the King Sovereign Priest relinquished responsibility for the church in 2024.

 Parish

 Near to the church is English Martyrs Catholic Primary School.
-The school's mission statement says that it is 'based on the values in the life and teaching of Jesus Christ.'
-The school has links with the parish and attends regular Masses in the church.
+The school's mission statement says that it is 'based on the values in the life and teaching of Jesus Christ.

-Since the creation of the new parish of St John XXIII, Latin Low Mass is held in the church every day at midday, with rosary and devotions to the English Martyrs every Friday after Mass.
-Every Saturday at 10:00am there is eucharistic adoration with confessions followed by Low Mass.
-Every Sunday there is a Latin Low Mass is at 09:00am followed by refreshments and socialising.